mstksg/functor-combinators/README.md

     Like `Step`, it's not particularly useful, but it can be used in situations where you want a giant infinite sparse array of `f a`s, each at a given position, with many gaps between them.

+    The induced semigroupoidal functor requires an extra "flag" because of some of the quirks of the definition of semigroupoidal functor: It's a `Steps`, but also with a boolean flag telling you if it was made using `inject` or some other method.

 [Data.Functor.These]: https://hackage.haskell.org/package/these/docs/Data-Functor-These.html